 Puglia produces 40% of the olives for Italy.
 The countryside is covered with thousands of acres of olive trees.
 Each family has its own piece of land with fruit and olive trees that produce enough oil to a family for the entire year.
 The regions richly fertile soils and beautiful climate make it a no-brainer as an option for growing grapes.
 There are many varieties of wines, the most famous are: primitivo, negroamaro, malvasia, nero di troia ect.

 10. Easy to reach

-While its southern peninsular position may look isolated, it’s not remote.
-There are two airports (Bari and Brindisi) and a rail line that runs up the Adriatic coast.
-It is easy to get there with direct flights from many European cities or from the United States with a stopover from Rome or Milan.
+Despite its southern peninsular appearance, Puglia isn’t remote.
+It hosts two airports (Bari and Brindisi) and a railway along the Adriatic coast.
+Access is convenient with direct flights from various European cities and, from the United States, connections through Rome or Milan make reaching Puglia effortless.